 - Speech impairments

-What procedures do orthodontists specialise in?
+What procedures do orthodontists specialize in?

 Many of the issues outlined above are caused by teeth movement which means that they can be rectified by straightening or moving teeth, to improve how they work within the mouth.
 Some of the things that orthodontists can do to help align teeth include: